rexxars/sse-broadcast-benchmark/README.md

     Connection: keep-alive
     ```

-2. Respond to `/connections` with the total number of active, open connections Headers for this response should be:
+2. Respond to `/connections` with the total number of active, open connections Headers for this response should include:

     ```
     Content-Type: text/plain